 While preternaturally calm DeAndre Hopkins said everyone should stay calm, Jeffery Simmons thinks there are some guys who may not be all in.

 Who wants to play football for the Titans with edge?
-With effort, finish, details, technique, fundamentals.
+With effort, finish, details, technique, and fundamentals?

 The thing is, there is no one of quality waiting in line to replace any culprit Simmons or anyone else may identify.